Skip to main content

 View Authentication Data

-To view authentication data that is used to connect to the Git server, use kubectl describe command as follows:
+To view authentication data that is used to connect to the Git server, click the eye icon in the corresponding field or use the kubectl describe command as follows:

 Delete Git Server